photvedt/photvedt.github.io/_pages/about.md

 Hi there, how are you today?

 My name is Peter Hotvedt.
-I am a recent graduate with a Bachelors of Science in Nuclear Engineering with an additional degree in Applied Mathematics and a certificate in Physics, from the University of Wisconsin Madison!
+I am a future first year Nuclear Engineering PhD student at the University of Michigan in Dr. Zhong He's [Orion Lab](https://cztlab.engin.umich.edu/)!
+I graduated with a Bachelors of Science in Nuclear Engineering with an additional degree in Applied Mathematics and a certificate in Physics, from the University of Wisconsin Madison.

 This is my personal website!
 Anything you might want to know about me academically or professionally will be hosted here.